andkret/Cookbook/README.md

 <br>

 ## If You Like This Book & Need More Help
-Check out my Data Engineering Academy at LearnDataEngineering.com trusted by over 1,000 students!
+Check out my Data Engineering Academy at LearnDataEngineering.com trusted by almost 2,000 students!

 **Visit learndataengineering.com:** [Click Here](https://learndataengineering.com)

 - Learn Data Engineering with our online Academy
 - Perfect for becoming a Data Engineer or add Data Engineering to your skillset
 - Proven process based on years of experience and hundreds of hours of personal coaching
-- Prepared courses on the most important fundamentals, tools and platforms plus our
+- Over 30 prepared courses on the most important techniques, fundamental tools and platforms plus our
 - Associate Data Engineer Certification
-- Academy Discord server with over 900 members
+- Academy Discord server with over 1,000 members